 This is further explained by the factor "Left because of a difficult relationship with your supervisor", which was used by Boxall et al. (2003).
 Most supervisors in the garment factory did not maintain the respect for his or her subordinate production workers.
 This was because of the pressure coming from the top management when the line performance was below the target.
 The respective supervisor was responsible for each line's target performance and it was determined by employees' individual target performance.
 If there were low performed employees, they were blamed, shouted at and threaten in order to reach the targets.
 Most supervisors were male and the most production employees were female.
 When there were defects or failure to reach the targets, the relationship between supervisor and production employee was broken by the supervisors' threats, verbal attacking, and blaming.
 Then the employee requested a transfer to another production line.
-If the employee has been transferred to, the employee had intentions to leave and made the leaving decision depending on the severity of the relationship problem.
+If the employee transfer was not taken place or if there was same problem in a new line the employee has been transferred to, the employee had intentions to leave and made the leaving decision depending on the severity of the relationship problem.